uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 [unresolved]: #unresolved-questions

 ## What are the unknowns?
-1. There is a real need for representing `registration-states` (as mentioned before) or they can still stay behind the scene?
-2. Salt States coming from Formulas are not yet considered as part of this RFC
+1. Salt States coming from Formulas are not yet considered as part of this RFC
-3. This RFC is considering presenting all the sources of the Salt States for a given system.
+2. This RFC is considering presenting all the sources of the Salt States for a given system.
 The RFC is **not** considering instead to implement a reverse-engineering to pick every Salt State from a given HighState and build the history of the specific source where it came from.

 ## What can happen if Murphy's law holds true?
 1. No periculous path visible at the moment